 The problem with 2FA today

 Many systems currently rely on SMS as a second factor for out-of-band authentication.
 This approach involves the sending of a short code to the user’s mobile number.
-The National Institute of Standards and Technology (NIST) is now recommending against the use of SMS for 2FA due to spoofing concerns.
+The National Institute of Standards and Technology (NIST) is now recommending against the use of SMS for 2FA security due to spoofing concerns.
 Alternative two-factor techniques require certificates on devices – forcing the user to have the device in hand.

 For lost credentials, many systems rely on Knowledged-based Authentication.
 Users must provide information that only they would likely know.
 One problem is that this information is sometimes forgotten or unclear to the user.
 A bigger problem is that much of this knowledge is easily available to fraudsters on public sources.

 The benefits of Biometrics for two-factor authentication

 Biometrics enables a second factor of authentication that is not only independent of a user’s device, but also immediate.
 In the case of device or application login, behavioral biometrics and/or facial recognition can be combined with a standard login and password to provide a two-factor authentication solution with zero added friction.